kevinbeaty/any-promise/README.md

 Let your library support any ES6 compatible Promise library or polyfill and leave the choice to the end user.
 The end user can install a polyfill or `npm install` their preference before using this library and the installed library will be automatically detected.

-Prefers a global `Promise` object (native or polyfill).
-If one is not detected, attempts to load libraries in the following order.
+Attempts to load libraries in the following order.
 The first successful `require` will be exported.

   - [es6-promise](https://github.com/jakearchibald/es6-promise)
   - [promise](https://github.com/then/promise)